POWERING PRODUCT TEAMS AT LARGE & SMALL COMPANIES AROUND THE WORLD

 - Your servers

-Stash supports your growing Git repositories behind the safety of your firewall, running on your servers.
-Stash isn't a pre-packaged application that's hard to customize.
-Built with infrastructure flexibility needs in mind, administrators have full control over how Stash fits into their environment, including database, operating system, and authentication.
+Built with infrastructure flexibility in mind, Stash provides administrators full control over how it fits into their environment including database, operating system, and authentication.

 Permissions that work for you